Renters’ Rights Bill [HL]

 Groups Affected

-• Letting Agents: Will be significantly impacted by the ban on letting fees, potentially affecting their profitability.
+- Letting Agents: Will be prohibited from charging certain fees, potentially impacting their profitability.

-• Local Housing Authorities: Will be responsible for maintaining and providing access to the rogue landlord database.
+- Local Housing Authorities: Will be responsible for implementing and enforcing the new regulations and providing access to the rogue landlord database.

 Powered by nyModel